Mountains-to-Sea Trail: Clayton River Walk

-A third tract was leased to the Town of Clayton for use as part of the Clayton River Walk.
-The River Walk serves as an extension of the Neuse River Trail into Johnston County, and it is also utilized as part of the East Coast Greenway's route.
+A third tract was leased to the Town of Clayton for use as part of the Clayton River Walk which serves as an extension of the Neuse River Trail into Johnston County, and it is also utilized as part of the East Coast Greenway's route.
 NCDPR owns the northernmost property the River Walk crosses.

+Speed records

+As of January 2025, the speed records on the Mountains-to-Sea trail are as follows: